Investing Real Estate Investing

 BRRRR method vs. flipping

 Flipping houses is another form of real estate investing in which an investor buys houses and then sells them for a profit, usually after making repairs or improvements.
-Most often, the house is flipped within a few months of being purchased, though this time period can also stretch up to a year.
+The difference is house flippers usually sell the house within a few months of purchasing it.
+The faster you turn it around, the less holding costs you have and the higher your profits.

 The BRRRR method, on the other hand, is typically used as a buy-and-hold method to create monthly cash flow.
 It tends to be more popular in the FIRE (Financial Independence, Retire Early) community because you can sit back and collect money each month.
 It’s a way to create passive income.

 Additionally, there are tax advantages to opting for BRRR over flipping.
-When you’re flipping, you have to deal with short-term capital gains taxes.
+When you flip properties, you pay short-term capital gains taxes.
 Short-term capital gains are typically taxed as ordinary income, so your rate could be high depending on your income bracket.
 For example, if you buy a flip for $50,000, spend $20,000 on rehabbing it, and sell it for $150,000, you’ve got $80,000 profits.
 If you held the property for less than one year, that $80,000 would be taxed as ordinary income.
 If you fall within the 24% bracket, that’s $19,200 in taxes.

 On the flip side, if you buy and hold a property for more than a year (which you would do with a BRRRR property) and then sell it, your profits would be taxed as long-term capital gains.
 Depending on your taxable income and marital status, long-term capital gains are taxed at 0%, 15%, or 20%.

 • Investigate a potential property.
 If you see a property listed for a price that falls outside the norm of other houses in the neighborhood, it might be a good opportunity.
 But ask yourself why this property is selling for less.
-Go view the property and see for yourself.
+View the property yourself to see what it needs.
 Does it need a new roof or is the foundation crumbling?
-Does it have unruly neighbors who will make things difficult when it comes time to rent?
-Or it could just be a bad layout that needs some remodeling to bring out the true value (there’s your sweat equity).
+Does it have unruly neighbors who will make things difficult when it comes time to rent or it could just be a bad layout that needs some remodeling to bring out the true value (there’s your sweat equity).

-• Be active in your approach for finding a good BRRRR property.
-Other people are looking for their next property as well.
+• Stay active in finding a good BRRRR property.
+Always be on the lookout for your next property.
 If you don’t move quickly on a good deal, someone else will snatch it up.

 • Learn who the wholesalers are in your area.
 Wholesalers make money by finding people with distressed properties.
 A distressed property is usually one that is under foreclosure.
 Wholesalers buy the property so the person doesn’t have to foreclose.
 They then sell it to people like you who are looking to flip or BRRRR.
-As a result, you get a little bit better of a deal, the wholesaler makes money, and the original owner is saved from having to foreclose.
-Oh yeah, and lots of wholesalers know who the good contractors in the area are too.
+As a result, you get a better deal, the wholesaler makes money, and the original owner doesn’t have to go through the foreclosure process.

 Bottom line

-Make smart moves; make money.
-Don’t get into the BRRRR method — or any real estate investing for that matter — on a whim.
+My advice is don’t get into the BRRRR method — or any real estate investing for that matter — on a whim.
 Doing your research is always important, and you’ll want to keep up on the real estate market so you know when it’s a good time to buy real estate.
-And the real experience comes from doing it a few times and practicing how to invest money.
+But the real experience comes from doing it a few times and practicing how to invest money.

-If you’re interested in getting started in real estate investing, the BRRRR method is worth considering.
+If you’re interested in real estate investing, the BRRRR method is worth considering.
 It doesn’t take a whole lot of money to get started, which makes it ideal for beginners.
-Good luck on your first BRRRR property!